Sourcery-Graduates/GymAppFE/README.md

 ### 📋 Project Structure

-We use Playwright projects to separate test categories and apply diffrent configurations:
+We use Playwright projects to separate test categories and apply different configurations:

 1. setup-authentication
-2. login
+2. authentication
-3. e2e
+3. application

 **Benefits of this approach:**

-- **Separation of concerns** - setup, authentication and e2e test are kept separately
+- **Separation of concerns** - setup, authentication and application test are kept separately
-- **Selective configuration** - shared login used where needed (e2e)
+- **Selective configuration** - shared login used where needed (application project)
 - **Clear test management** - easier to run or skip specific test groups